-An ambulance care assistant or patient transport service (PTS) driver will drive disabled, elderly and vulnerable people to and from outpatient clinics, daycare centres and routine hospital admissions.
+An ambulance care assistant or patient transport service (PTS) driver will move disabled, elderly and vulnerable people to and from outpatient clinics, daycare centres and routine hospital admissions.

 They often see the same people on a regular basis and get to know them.
 Some of their passengers will be anxious about their visit and others will lead isolated lives.